Homestead Portability (Transfer of Homestead Assessment Difference)

 In January, 2008, voters approved a constitutional amendment which allows portability of accumulated “Save Our Homes” (SOH) benefits for homeowners who move from one homestead to another, anywhere in Florida.
 Note: The SOH benefit is the difference between a property’s market value for tax purposes and its assessed value that’s been limited from increasing.

-- When you move, you have from January 1st of the year you move, until January 1st two years later, to re-establish homestead and retain the SOH benefit.
-For example, if you sell or move from your homestead property in September of 2018, you have until January 1, 2020 to move in and reestablish your homestead on a different property in Florida in order to retain the SOH benefit.
+- When you move, you have from January 1st of the year you move, until January 1st three years later, to re-establish homestead and retain the SOH benefit.
+For example, if you sell or move from your homestead property in September of 2019, you have until January 1, 2022 to move in and reestablish your homestead on a different property in Florida in order to retain the SOH benefit.

 - If “upsizing” to a home of equal or greater market value, the homestead owner can transfer 100% of the SOH benefit to the new homestead, up to a $500,000 transferred benefit.